compphoto/BoostingMonocularDepth/README.md

 ### **(NEW!)** [Boost Your Own depth](https://github.com/compphoto/BoostYourOwnDepth) with our new repo

-In this new repository, we present a stand-alone implementation of our merging operator.
-This new repo helps artist better manipulate generated depth maps to fit their needs and also is usefull for scientist developing CNN-based MDE to apply our boosting method to their work.
+We present a stand-alone implementation of our [Merging Operator](#method).
+This new repo allows using any pair of monocular depth estimations in our double estimation.
+This includes using separate networks for base and high-res estimations, using networks not supported by this repo (such as Midas v3), or using manually edited depth maps for artistic use.
+This will also be useful for scientists developing CNN-based MDE as a way to quickly apply double estimation to their own network.
 For more details please take a look at [here](https://github.com/compphoto/BoostYourOwnDepth).

 ### **(NEW!)** [LeRes][2] is now supported within our method.